solliancenet/MCW-Securing-the-IoT-end-to-end/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 10. There are several ways to register your device with the provisioning service.
 This includes "manual" with a device connection string, TPM registration, and symmetric key.
 The most simple provisioning method is "manual" with a device connection string.
 Each way is presented below, you need only pick one.
 Note that TPM registration requires a software or hardware TPM:

-> NOTE:  Be sure that the leading lines have "tabs" that are made up of only 2 space characters.
+> NOTE:  Yaml file structure formats are very specific.
+Be sure that the leading lines have "tabs" that are made up of only 2 space characters.

 -  Manual Provisioning

-    -  Copy the device connection string from the IoT Hub, paste it into the config.yaml file
+    -  Using the device connection string you copied from above, paste it into the config.yaml file
     -  Save the file

 -  Symmetric Key Provisioning

-    -  Comment out the manual provision settings, uncomment the **dps symmetric key** settings, then copy in the symmetric key and Registration Id information
+    -  Comment out the manual provision settings, uncomment the **dps symmetric key** settings, then copy in the device primary symmetric key and Registration Id information
     -  Save the file

 -  TPM Provisioning